Adrienne Dellinger, Executive Director

 Susan Hughes, Community Impact Coordinator

 Ever since Susan took her first pottery class her freshman year of high school, she has found a way to have clay in her life.
 Starting as a student in 2008, Susan has had many roles at Clayworks over the years.
-She is currently a studio assistant and an instructor.
+She is currently an instructor and the Community Impact Coordinator.
 Graduating with a BA in Psychology and a minor in art, she is inspired by the colors and textures found in nature.
 Susan joined Clayworks as the Community Impact Coordinator in the spring 2016.

 Call Susan at 704-334-4842

 Brett Beasley, Studio Manager

 Brett earned his Bachelor of Fine Art from the University of Florida and a Master of Fine Art in Ceramics from East Carolina University.
 He has taught ceramics classes ranging from formal academia to community cultural centers.